loftytopping/DEES_programming_course/README.md

 ### 2(a).
 Using the University Jupyter-hub **(recommended for UoM students)**<a name="UoMhub"></a>

-If you are a student at the University of Manchester, we will provide you with login details for our Jupyter-hub.
+If you are a student at the University of Manchester, we will show you how to run this course on a University cluster.
 You will find these details on the Blackboard page of our course.
-This includes instructions on how to download all of the course material and install a few packages before we dive in!
+This includes instructions on how to download all of the course material and install a few packages before we dive in.

 ### 2(b).
 Using your own machine<a name="own"></a>